jmainpri/move3d-launch/README.md

 The launch scripts supose that:

-* PATH contains the move3d-studio exec
+* PATH contains the move3d-studio executable
 * HOME_MOVE3D points to move3d-launch or a floder along side it
 * move3d-assets is installed along side move3d-launch